gxsshallot/react-native-general-listener/README.md

 * register
 * registerWithSubEvent

-They both have three parameters:
+They both have two parameters:

 * type: Event type.
 * func: Event callback, will be called when the event is triggered.
-* seperator: A seperator for event type to generate event name, default is `defaultSeperator`.
-We recommend to modify seperator globally, not specially.

 Example: